 - Technologies we’re excited about, including demos of our prototypes for natural language generation, deep learning for image analysis, automated text summarization, and, coming soon, probabilistic programming!

-We’re running a holiday promotion on the research reports and prototypes Hilary introduces in her talk.
-Our research is a great resource to educate your organization on what’s truly possible in contemporary machine learning.
+The research reports and prototypes Hilary introduces in her talk are a great resource to educate your organization on what’s truly possible in contemporary machine learning.
 We cover a range of technologies to help our clients make informed choices on which algorithms will work best for their data and problems.
-Write to us at firstname.lastname@example.org to learn more!
+Write to us at email@example.com to learn more!

 More from the Blog